 Step 7: What happens if we cannot agree?

 If the parties cannot agree, then it is open for either party to commence legal proceedings (go to court).
-If you wish to continue to press your claim for damages, the next steps are to:
+If you wish to continue to press your claim for damages, the next steps

 - send a letter of demand, which outlines your damages and the date by which you want the money paid; and then